 Women’s Wellcare Breast therapy is an effective ‘wellness’ treatment for breasts.
 Breasts particularly need good circulation and tissue mobilization for optimum health.
 Poor circulation can produce various uncomfortable symptoms.
 Breast scarring (surgically and traumatically induced), which is more common than we often realize, can cause painful syndromes and obstruct blood and lymph flow.

 Since breast tissue is well-supplied with lymphatics but lack sources of external compression (such as muscles or strong overlying fascia) to promote the natural lymphatic drainage found in most other body tissues, fluid has a predisposition to accumulate in the breast.
 The light-touch of a breast specific lymphatic drainage therapy provides an gentle and comforting solution to fluid retention.

 Some believe there may be a correlation between chronic poor breast drainage and susceptibility to malignancy.
-Woman’s WellCare massage in Cave Creek uses clinically proven Breast Massage therapy techniques and hydrotherapy may, in fact, turn out to be some of the most effective modalities for addressing such problems and promoting breast health.
+Woman’s WellCare massage uses clinically proven Breast Massage therapy techniques and hydrotherapy may, in fact, turns out to be some of the most effective modalities for addressing such problems and promoting breast health.

 Many women need more help becoming comfortable with breast self-examination than they receive in their doctors’ offices.
 Some have traumatic histories and need assistance achieving a sense of normalcy about their breasts and the types of touch involved in seeing to their care.